hitaishi-goel/NIDS/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests with improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Feel free to customize this `README.md` based on your specific requirements or any additional details about the project!